stan-dev/design-docs/designs/0031-deprecation-schedule.md

 [guide-level-explanation]: #guide-level-explanation

 Deprecated minor features may be removed from Stan during minor version changes.
-Here, 'minor change' is restricted to be changes which can be done automatically through the use of the stanc3 canonicalizer, or a user-driven find and replace operation.
-By their very nature, minor changes are primarily syntactic.
-This is in contrast to 'major changes', which are by their nature semantic, and require human-in-the-loop reasoning to accommodate.
+Here, "minor change" is restricted to be changes which can be done automatically through the use of the stanc3 canonicalizer, or a user-driven find and replace operation.
+By their very nature, minor changes are syntactic.
+This is in contrast to "major changes", which are by their nature semantic, and require human-in-the-loop reasoning to accommodate.
 Major changes, such the interface changes to the differential equation solvers, may be announced via deprecation warnings in minor versions, but will not be implemented/removed prior to a version 3.0.0.

-A minor feature must be deprecated for a minimum of 3 minor versions (approximately 1 year on the current release schedule) before removal.
-The exact timeline for a feature's removal will be decided during the development which would mark it as deprecated.
+A minor feature must be deprecated for one year (approximately three minor versions on the current release schedule) before removal.

 A minor feature is deprecated and a candidate for future removal when:
 1. stanc emits a compile-time warning with the following 3 parts: